soundpress/RulesOfNYC/docs/c01/index.rst

-   (5) No cylinders designed and used for a portable container shall have the thickness of the side wall reduced by any cutting of threads in the process of conversion into a liquefier, except as specified in § 26-01(e)(2).
+   (5) No cylinders designed and used for a portable container shall have the thickness of the side wall reduced by any cutting of threads in the process of conversion into a liquefier, except as specified in 2 RCNY § 26-01(e)(2).

    (6) If the closure is formed by using a portion of the former bottom as a seat, this shall only be permissible if the dimensions of the liquefier conform to those shown in Tables II, III and IV.